 In theory, you can make money or passive income with affiliate marketing and affiliate links because your affiliate links will go directly to the site of the product you are trying to sell as an affiliate.

 But in reality, you will find out that most of the affiliate programs will require a website upon registration.
 You will be filling out applications to join any affiliate program or network, and on most of them, you will have to provide a website.

 Some affiliate networks probably will allow you to add links to your social media profiles, and in this case, Pinterest would work perhaps.
 But just be prepared that most of the affiliate programs will require a site.

 Another thing you need to check out as soon as you join any affiliate program is whether or not they allow using direct links from social media.

 For example, I’m showing you one of the affiliate networks – it’s called ShareaSale.
 It has products from many different niches.

 If you don’t know where to start and how to find great affiliate marketing offers, you could start here on Shareasale – it’s a really big network that you will most probably find something for your audience and for your niche.

 Once you are accepted to the ShareaSale network, you will have to apply for each individual affiliate program separately.
 This means you don’t have access to all of them by default just by joining.

-So before applying you can open each specific program and read their Terms and Conditions.
+You need to know that before applying you can open each specific affiliate program and read their Terms and Conditions.
 Some of the programs will specifically focus on affiliate links in social media.
 But I have to warn you that not all the programs even mention this rule.